biolab/orange3/doc/data-mining-library/source/reference/data.rst

 #####################

 Orange stores data in :obj:`Orange.data.TableBase` classes.
-The most commonly used storage is :obj:`Orange.data.Table`, which stores all data in a dense pandas DataFrame.
+The most commonly used storage is :obj:`Orange.data.Table`, which stores all data in a dense :obj:`pandas.DataFrame`.

 Indexing Orange tables works exactly like it does in `pandas`.
 That means the fourth row of the table is fetched with `t.iloc[3]` and the